HumainLab/Understand_MarginPO/README.md

 done

 # Run DPO on sentiment datasets
-for ds in long-suffix-only short-suffix-only 1t # long-suffix short-suffix 1t do for loss_type in sigmoid do
+for ds in long-suffix-only short-suffix-only 1t do for loss_type in sigmoid do